Ledgerback/DGSF/Grants/Optimism--Foundation_Mission_Request.md

 **What makes your Alliance best-suited to execute this Mission?**

-- Our alliance proposed the DAO Index, a set of principles that act as a standard for DAOs, and an assessment tool to assess adherence to those principles, which is used to benchmark and compare DAOs.
+- Our alliance proposed the DAO Index, a set of standardized principles  and questionnaire to assess an organization's alignment with decentralized autonomous organizations (DAO)
 - We have published academic articles on DAOs
 - We have practical experience working in DAOs
-- We have assisted DAOs in the past, monst notably, Decred with an update to their constitution in 2019.

 **Please describe your proposed solution based on the above Solution Criteria (if applicable):**